 - The Tal'Dorei campaign guide naturally has a ton of info about the setting not explored in the show.

 - And I Must Scream: Implied to be the fate of the victims of Orthax.
 When Percy is killed by Ripley in Episode 68, he spends twenty-four hours trapped by Orthax as the shadow demon feasts upon his soul.
-After he's freed, he reveals it was not a pleasant experience, and he has no sense of how much time has passed.
+After he's freed and revived, he reveals it was not a pleasant experience, and he has no sense of how much time has passed.

 - Anyone Can Die: Absolutely.
 Matt has no qualms about killing players, if that's where the dice fall.
 In fact, all of the original eight members of Vox Machina have died at least once during the campaign, though all but one have been brought back.
 The best part is that Matt is actually a Nice Guy, so he always feels both really bad about it and really relieved that they lived afterwards.Matt: (to Pike) I was so worried you were going to die again!Matt: (after Grog's resurrection) Stop dying!